Sonar: Materials and designs in the US and Japan

 There was little progress in US sonar from 1915 to 1940.
 In 1940, US sonars typically consisted of a magnetostrictive transducer and an array of nickel tubes connected to a 1-foot-diameter steel plate attached back-to-back to a Rochelle salt crystal in a spherical housing.
 This assembly penetrated the ship hull and was manually rotated to the desired angle.
 The piezoelectric Rochelle salt crystal had better parameters, but the magnetostrictive unit was much more reliable.

-High losses to US merchant supply shipping early in World War II led to large scale high priority US research in the field, pursuing both improvements in magnetostrictive transducer parameters and Rochelle salt reliability.
+High losses to US merchant supply shipping early in World War II led to large-scale, high-priority US research in the field, pursuing both improvements in magnetostrictive transducer parameters and Rochelle salt reliability.
 Ammonium dihydrogen phosphate (ADP), a superior alternative, was found as a replacement for Rochelle salt; the first application was a replacement of the 24 kHz Rochelle-salt transducers.
 Within nine months, Rochelle salt was obsolete.
-The ADP manufacturing facility grew from few dozen personnel in early 1940 to several thousands in 1942.
+The ADP manufacturing facility grew from a few dozen personnel in early 1940 to several thousand in 1942.

 One of the earliest application of ADP crystals were hydrophones for acoustic mines.
-The crystals were specified for low-frequency cutoff at 5 Hz, withstanding mechanical shock for deployment from aircraft from 10000 ft, and ability to survive neighbouring mine explosions.
-One of key features of ADP reliability is its zero aging characteristics; the crystal keeps its parameters even over prolonged storage.
+The crystals were specified for low-frequency cutoff at 5 Hz, withstanding mechanical shock for deployment from aircraft from 10000 ft, and the ability to survive neighbouring mine explosions.
+One of the key features of ADP reliability is its zero aging characteristics; the crystal keeps its parameters even over prolonged storage.

 Another application was for acoustic homing torpedoes.
 Two pairs of directional hydrophones were mounted on the torpedo nose, in the horizontal and vertical plane; the difference signals from the pairs were used to steer the torpedo left-right and up-down.
 A countermeasure was developed: the targeted submarine discharged an effervescent chemical, and the torpedo went after the noisier fizzy decoy.
 The counter-countermeasure was a torpedo with active sonar – a transducer was added to the torpedo nose, and the microphones were listening for its reflected periodic tone bursts.
 The transducers comprised identical rectangular crystal plates arranged to diamond-shaped areas in staggered rows.

 Passive sonar arrays for submarines were developed from ADP crystals.
 Several crystal assemblies were arranged in a steel tube, vacuum-filled with castor oil, and sealed.
 The tubes then were mounted in parallel arrays.